 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to these procedures and are critical to its effectiveness:

-Workplace and Industry Placement – “Placement” immerses a student in a workplace related to their discipline or career goals.
-Ideally, placement combines both class-based learning and structured and supported workplace activity with opportunities to reflect on learning and seek timely feedback on performance.
-Examples include: Internships, work placements, practicums, clinical placements, supervised professional experience, work shadowing, co-operative education, cadetship, traineeship or service learning.
+Placement immerses a student in a workplace related to their program, discipline or career goals.
+A Placement applies class-based learning to structured and supported workplace activities and provides opportunities for students to reflect on their learning and be provided with timely feedback on their performance.
+Examples include: internships, practicums, clinical placements, work shadowing, or supervised professional experience.

-Placement Academic Supervisor is the USC staff member who has responsibility for conducting and monitoring the assessment of the student’s academic performance and compliance with the Student Code of Conduct while completing the placement for a particular program or course.
+Placement Academic Supervisor is the University staff member who has responsibility for conducting and monitoring the assessment of the student’s academic performance and compliance with the Student Placement Code of Conduct while completing the Placement for a particular program or course.
 In some disciplines the roles of Placement Coordinator and Placement Academic Supervisor may be combined.

-Placement Workplace Supervisor is the person in the organisation who supervises the student while completing their placement.
+Placement Workplace Supervisor is the person within the Placement Partner who supervises the student while completing their Placement.